-In the United States, 200,000 American children are at risk for exploitation every year.
-Child sex trafficking is a widespread occurrence, and many meeting planners don’t realize they can help stop it.
-Molly Hackett, principal of Nix Conference and Meeting Management, plans to change that.
+In the United States, 200,000 children are at risk for exploitation every year.
+Child sex trafficking is a widespread occurrence, and many meeting planners don’t realize they can help stop it, says Molly Hackett, principal of Nix Conference and Meeting Management.
+She plans to change that.

-Hackett plans events at or visits about 50 hotels each year for her clients.
+Hackett visits about 50 hotels each year in the course of planning events for her clients.
 In 2008, one of her company’s clients, the Federation of Sisters of St. Joseph, was looking for a location for its 2011 conference.
 The federation asked Hackett to inquire about policies on human trafficking during hotel site visits.
-Hotel rooms are often where trafficked children are taken, and many properties have no victim protection system in place.
+Trafficked children are often taken to hotel rooms, and many properties have no victim protection system in place.

 The nuns asked Hackett to find a hotel that agreed to sign the tourism code of conduct developed by End Child Prostitution and Trafficking, or ECPAT-USA, an organization that protects children from commercial sexual exploitation.
-Its business code of conduct helps travel and tour companies create programs and policies to identify victims and traffickers so they can effectively react.
+Its business code of conduct helps travel and tour companies create programs and policies to identify victims and traffickers.
 Hackett used the ECPAT-USA business model to create the Meeting Planner’s Code of Conduct, which was signed into existence in January on National Human Trafficking Day.
 The Millennium Hotel in St. Louis, site of the Sisters of St. Joseph conference, was the first hotel to sign the ECPAT-USA Code of Conduct for hotels.

 Why is child sex trafficking so prevalent?

 It all comes down to the basic economics of supply and demand.
 There’s a demand for it and somebody’s supplying it.
-The demand is for younger and younger girls—the average age of girls trafficked is those in 7th grade.
-The demand is still out there.
+The demand is for younger and younger girls—those in 7th grade represent the average age group.

 Why did you decide to create the Meeting Planner’s Code of Conduct?